 Finhay investment: This is a product that helps users to invest in investment funds in Vietnam.
 Accordingly, after users deposit money into Finhay’s account, the system will automatically invest that amount in the investment funds in accordance with the proportion of the selected investment structure.
 Finhay does not hold user money nor make investments by itself.
 The volatility of users’ assets will depend on the market and the performance of the funds;

-Finhay accumulation: This is a product in which users’ money is used to purchase financial assets such as certificates of deposit, term deposits, bonds.
+Finhay saving: This is a product in which users’ money is used to purchase financial assets such as certificates of deposit, term deposits, bonds.
 Users receive interest on purchased accumulation plans;

 Protection: This is a Finhay’s product that helps users protect their assets from risks such as illness, accident... by offering non-life insurance packages in Vietnam.